Elisabeth Rydwik

 Teaching

 • I teach regularly on the basic- advanced- and doctoral education level and I supervise master students on a regular basis.
-I have been main supervisor for one PhD-student and co-supervisor for one.
+I have been main supervisor for one PhD-student and co-supervisor for two.
 At present, I'm the main supervisor for three PhD-student and co-supervisor for three as well

 as main supervisor for two postdocs.